tcwong2024/CE7-M3-TF-Docker-Private-ECR/README.md

    sudo docker push <docker image>
 ```

-7. Clean up docker image and ECR
+7. Clean up your docker image and ECR after successful.
     - Delete docker image - Go to ECR repository folder, select the docker image and delete.
-    - Delete ECR repository folder- Back to the terraform folder, enter ```terraform destroy``` it will remove the AWS ECR folder.
+    - Delete ECR repository folder- Back to the **terraform** folder, enter ```terraform destroy``` and it will remove the AWS ECR folder.

 ## Resource Link :
 - Guide for creating private ECR using terraform